riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Summary

-This post is a comparison of various existing decision theories, with a focus on decision theories that use logical counterfactuals (a.k.a. the kinds of decision theories most discussed on LessWrong).
+This post is a comparison of various existing decision theories, with a focus on decision theories that use logical counterfactuals (a.k.a. the kind of decision theories most discussed on LessWrong).
 The post compares the decision theories along outermost iteration (action vs policy vs algorithm), updatelessness (updateless or updateful), and type of counterfactual used (causal, conditional, logical).
 It then explains the decision theories in more